newjersey/dol-mcnj-main/etpl_table_seed_guide.md

 This will create the new `standardized_etpl.csv` and put it in the `/backend/data` folder

 ## Insert the data

 Follow the [README instructions](https://github.com/newjersey/d4ad/blob/master/README.md#updating-seeds) to create a new migration for the update operation.
 The tablename is `etpl`.

 Use the `standardized_etpl.csv` as the "new" file, and `standardized_etpl_old.csv` as the "old" file.

+After this step, delete the `standardized_etpl_old.csv` file.

 ## Update the `programtokens`